mixpanel/docs/pages/docs/access-security/single-sign-on/okta.md

 - You must have an active Enterprise plan subscription with Mixpanel.
 - You must have Okta SSO set up with Mixpanel.
-- The “Username” value in Okta must be an email address with a domain that you’ve claimed.
+- The "Username" value in Okta must be an email address with a domain that you’ve claimed.
 - You need to have generated a SCIM OAuth token to use with the app.
-This token is located in the “Access Security” tab of your organization settings.
+This token is located in the "Access Security" tab of your organization settings.
 You will need to be an organization admin to access this.

 ![Okta SCIM 1 Image](/okta_scim1.png)